Kinjutsu00/Bicolor_Towers_Of_Hanoi/README.md

 ##Extra
 I implmented a C program (extra.c) that takes in input from a file the list of movements and prints in the standart output the system configuration at every shifts (like the C code output).
 The input file must contain the move in this format: **A,C** that mean move from **A** to **B**.
 One movement for each line.
+Just copy in the input file the sequence of movements and then run the program, it will ask you the total number of disks, just type it correctly and it will print all the configurations